Credits

 Choosing Your Team

 So how do you know what to pick?
 In some respects, your options will be limited by the gear and characters you choose / RNG.
 But in the long term your account will veer towards a specific playstyle.
-Ideally you’ll have the ability to run multiple types of teams based upon your need in a given match.
-Here’s a quick breakdown to know what works against what.
-These are just some general rulings - individual player skill and account gear will impact results.
+Here's a quick breakdown to know what works against what.

 Counter beats Cleave beats Combo beats Cover beats Control beats Counter